I need to do WHAT? Processing your first access to information request

 Check out our office’s resource Understanding the Duty to Assist, for a better understanding of a public bodies duty to assist regarding processing access to information requests.

-Below, I’ve created a 5 step process you can follow that will hopefully guide you in understanding your duty to assist and I have provided an overview on how to process an access to information request from start to finish.
+Below, I’ve created a 5 step process you can follow that will hopefully guide you in understanding on how to process an access to information request from start to finish.

 Step 1: Access to Information request is received/seek clarification